CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

 In this chapter, we start to work with *Secondary Memory*, like hard drives, where **files** are stored.
 Secondary memory is not erased when the power is turned off, and it has much more capacity than the main memory.
-When processing data, the size of datasets (and the fact that we want them to stick around even when the computer is off) entail that most data will be stored in and accessed from files kept in secondary memory.
+If we keep our data long-term or work with large datasets we need to learn to access and store data in files.

 Example code in this section will treat the data in the box below as a file named ``atotc_opening2.txt``.
 As before, this contains opening lines from *A